wacncontent/CustomizeTool/output/articles/active-directory/active-directory-saas-igloo-software-tutorial.md

 ###To assign users to Igloo Software, perform the following steps:

-1. In the Azure AD portal, create a test account.
+1. In the Azure Management Portal, create a test account.

 2. On the **Igloo Software **application integration page, click **Assign users**.